 A shock for the members at Middlesbrough, as Yorkshire were skittled for their lowest-ever total, a pathetic 23, by Hampshire.
 The side included some big names: Boycott, Hampshire, Close, Sharpe, Illingworth and Trueman, but after a sound start Yorkshire tumbled from 7 for 0 to 13 for 8.
 Yorkshire had also been 47 for 7 in their first innings, and only a rumbustious 55 from Trueman got them anywhere near eventual first-innings parity.
 Hampshire needed just 20 to win; they scraped home in eight overs with 10 wickets to spare.

 Birth of Imran Farhat, a free-stroking left-hand Pakistan batsman.
 Farhat was born into a sporting family; his father and one sister played badminton, another sister played hockey and brother Humayun represented Pakistan in cricket.
 Farhat made a century in his sixth Test, against South Africa in 2003, and another against India four Tests later.
 In 2007 upset with the selectors overlooking him, Farhat joined the unofficial ICL.
-He returned to the official fold in 2009, scoring an unbeaten century in Napier in his comeback series.
-In 2010, after Pakistan's spot-fixing scandal broke, Farhat sent accused player agent Mazhar Majeed a legal notice demanding he prove his statement that Farhat was among seven players working for him or admit it was incorrect.
+He returned to the official fold in 2009, scoring an unbeaten century in Napier in his comeback series, but faded out of the Test side a year later - though he played ODIs until mid-2013.